 Kristina encourages thought leadership and mentorship and is an enthusiastic supporter of women in the professions of architecture, engineering and construction.
 With a passion for contextual design and placemaking, she has published several articles on resilience, international architectural responses to climate change and post-disaster reconstruction.

 Ruth Jansson, CID, IIDA, LEED AP

 Principal - Director of Interiors

-Ruth co-leads a corporate-commercial team that specializes in working with developers and asset managers.
+Ruth is part of a corporate commercial leadership team that specializes in working with developers and asset managers.
 She has worked with prominent Washington DC developers for 26 of her 30 years practicing in the design and architecture field.
 She is an award winning designer who has had several projects published in Interior Design magazine, and has long been considered one of the most talented colorists in Washington, DC by her peers as well as her clients.
 Ruth has worked on a variety of project types, including base building public spaces, airports, hotels, law firms, financial institutions, fitness centers, core restrooms and professional theaters.
 She has a gift for maximizing floor plate efficiency for corporate clients, and continually enhancing the planned space for end users and property managers alike.

 Ruth is also very involved with Commercial Real Estate Women (CREW) DC.
 In 2017 she was named the co-chair of its sponsorship committee, and continues to have a position on its membership committee.
 A member of CREW for 28 years, Ruth was also on its board of directors, focused on programs.